darothen/ai-models-for-all/README.md

-If you use this package, please give credit to [Daniel Rothenberg](https://github.com/darothen) (<daniel@danielrothenberg.com> or [@danrothenberg](https://twitter.com/danrothenberg)), as well as the increidble team at [ECMWF Lab](https://github.com/ecmwf-lab) and the publishers of any forecast model you use.
+If you use this package, please give credit to [Daniel Rothenberg](https://github.com/darothen) (<daniel@danielrothenberg.com> or [@danrothenberg](https://twitter.com/danrothenberg)), as well as the incredible team at [ECMWF Lab](https://github.com/ecmwf-lab) and the publishers of any forecast model you use.

 **NOTE THAT EACH MODEL PROVIDED BY AI-MODELS HAS ITS OWN LICENSE AND RESTRICTION**.